Vajrayogini; Tibet; 17th century; Metalwork with pigments; 6 3/8 × 4 × 2 1/8 in.; Rubin Museum of Art; Rubin Museum of Himalayan Art; C2003.18.1

 Kate Johnson: You don’t call yourself a Tibetan lama but a lama who trained with Tibetans.
 What’s the distinction there?

-Johnson: What forms do your practice take now that it’s no longer Tibetan?
+Johnson: What forms does your practice take now that it’s no longer Tibetan?

 Owens: Yeah, absolutely.
 I mean, the female principle in Tantra is space.
 One of the things that’s really powerful about the traditional practices is that you’re going through practices where you’re imagining yourself to be different than what you are in reality.
 So you’re imagining yourself to be female and male, you know, or through some practices where you’re not gendered at all.